-Quality Forum 2021 brought together more than 1,250 people working in British Columbia’s health care system to share and discuss how to improve health care quality.
-The event was a great opportunity to learn new skills and strategies, discuss opportunities and challenges, and network with others interested in improving health care.
-We were so happy to welcome participants who work in academic, quality improvement, administrative and senior executive roles, as well as physicians, nurses, pharmacists, allied health professionals, patients and students.
+The Quality Forum is a great opportunity to learn new skills and strategies, discuss opportunities and challenges, and network with others interested in improving health care.
+We welcome participants who work in academic, quality improvement, administrative and senior executive roles, as well as physicians, nurses, pharmacists, allied health professionals, patients and students.

 Plenary Presentation Recordings

 Quality Forum plenary speakers offer moving and thoughtful insights gained through experience from around the world.
 This year our three speakers delivered 30-minute presentations and then answered audience questions.

 Health Talks Presentation Recordings